AndrewJ-25/Banjobox/README.md

 Pressing the rotary encoder button switches between monitor mode and tune mode.
 Monitor mode displays temperature and humidity readings.
 Tune mode plays a square wave.
 Turning the knob changes the note played.

+Files for 3D printing and laser cutting can be found in the OnShape project linked below.

 ### Features:
  - Seeed Studios Xiao RP2040
  - SHT31 temp + humidity sensor